Dynamo (storage system)

 Dynamo is a set of techniques that together can form a highly available key-value structured storage system or a distributed data store.
 It has properties of both databases and distributed hash tables (DHTs).
-It was created to help address some scalability issues that Amazon.com's website experienced during the holiday season of 2004.
+It was created to help address some scalability issues that Amazon experienced during the holiday season of 2004.
 By 2007, it was used in Amazon Web Services, such as its Simple Storage Service (S3).

 Relationship to DynamoDB

 Amazon DynamoDB is "built on the principles of Dynamo" and is a hosted service within the AWS infrastructure.
 However, while Dynamo is based on leaderless replication, DynamoDB uses single-leader replication.